liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 # Liferay IDE

-Liferay's developers use a variety of tools to develop the product.
-As a consequence, they have always tried hard to allow other developers to use any tools for their own development.
-For this reason, you can develop portals based on Liferay with complex IDEs such as Eclipse, Netbeans or IntelliJ Idea.
+Every developer wants the ability to choose the tools they'll be working with.
-Alternatively, you can just use text editors such as Notepad, Vim, or Emacs.
-You can write your persistence layer directly using SQL and JDBC or you can use advanced object-relational mapping libraries such as Hibernate or iBatis.
+Since Liferay isn't developed using just one tool, we assume you're like us; you want to choose from a variety of development tools for customizing your Liferay instance.
+That's why we strive to provide you with as much flexibility as possible.
+You can develop your Liferay-based portal with tools ranging in complexity from IDEs like Eclipse, Netbeans or IntelliJ Idea, to text editors like Notepad, Vim, or Emacs.
+You can write your persistence layer directly using SQL and JDBC or you can use advanced object-relational mapping libraries like Hibernate or iBatis.

-While being tool-agnostic is great, especially for experienced developers who can reuse their existing knowledge, it can be overwhelming for newcomers.
-For this reason, Liferay has also developed specific development tools that can be used to ease the learning curve when developing portlets with Liferay.
+Tool-agnosticism is great, especially for experienced developers who can reuse their existing knowledge; it can be overwhelming for newcomers, though.
+So we removed some of the options to narrow down your choices and force you to use a tool we like, right?
+No!
+We actually developed specific development tools that soften the learning curve for Liferay plugin development.
 The most significant of these tools is Liferay IDE, a fully featured Integrated Development Environment based on Eclipse.

 Liferay IDE is an extension for the Eclipse platform that supports development of plugin projects for the Liferay Portal platform.
 It is available as a set of